bitDecayGames/LucidText/README.md

 	* This library is designed to allow a user to customize in-game text without needing to touch the code.
 	* This is achieved by expecting styling directives to be part of the text strings in the form of HTML-style tags.
 See [Tagging](#tagging) for more information.
 * Effects
-	* An effect is a change made to one or more character in a string
+	* An effect can be anything that occurs when a position in a string is reached
-	* There are two main types of Effects:
+		* A few examples of Effects:
 			1. One time change such as `color` or `size`
 			1. Actively updated Effects such as `wave` and `shake`
+			1. Specialty effects such as `pause` which are used internally for temporal effects
 		* Any effects involving motion should avoid using the `FlxTween` engine as that causes strange behavior if the user attempts to move the text object while the tween is active
+	* Effects can be used to do anything!

 ### Tagging